 On the other hand, please keep in mind that Max sensor resolution is not the only determinant of resolving power.
 Factors such as the optical elements, low pass filter, pixel size and sensor technology also affects the final resolution of the captured image.

-Another difference between these two cameras is that Fujifilm X100F's sensor lacks anti-alias (Low-Pass) filter.
+One other difference between these two cameras that is worth mentioning is that Fujifilm X100F's sensor doesn't have an anti-alias (Low-Pass) filter.
 Removing anti-alias filter increases the sharpness and level of detail but at the same time, it increases the chance of moire occurring in certain scenes.

 Below you can see the X100T and X100F sensor size comparison.

-Fujifilm X100T and Fujifilm X100F have almost the same sensor size so none of them has any significant advantage over other in this area.
+Fujifilm X100T and Fujifilm X100F have almost the same sensor size so none of them has any significant advantage over other in providing control over depth of field when used with same focal length and aperture.